absalom-muc/MHI-AC-SPY/README.md

 ## Hardware:
 The ESP8266 is powered from the AC via DC-DC (12V -> 5V) converter
 The ESP8266 SPI signals SCL (SPI clock) and MOSI (Master Out Slave In) signals are connected via a voltage divider with the AC.
-More details are described [here](/hardware.md)
+But after gaining some experiences I recommend to use a voltage level shifter instead of a voltage divider.

 ## Software:
 The program uses the [MQTT client library](https://github.com/knolleary/pubsubclient) from Nick O'Leary (knolleary).
 Thank you Nick - great work!